Austinsmom/GOIP-PHP/readme.md

 # About

-This small PHP program sends SMS messages to a GOIP GSM Gateway.
-The messages are received through a simple restful API.
+This small PHP program sends SMS messages using a GOIP GSM Gateway.
+The messages are received through line command.

 This is a standalone code snippet from a larger software project.